chadmichael/raspiHadoopAuto/README.md

 Purpose
 -------

 Create Apache Hadoop cluster out of four raspi's.
+This repo contains Ansible automation to bring bare systems up to participating nodes in a cluster.

 Hadoop is open source cluster computing software.
 Includes a distributed file system (HDFS) to store data across cluster, as well as a distributed resource manager (YARN) for giving resources for execution of parallel jobs across worker nodes.